Cephalopod intelligence: Communication

-Although believed to not be the most social of animals, some cephalopods are highly social creatures.
+Although often believed to not be the most social of animals, this has been challenged by some contemporary researchers such as Dr. David Scheel & Dr. Peter Godfrey-Smith and Dr. Roy Caldwell & Dr. Christine Huffard, who all argue that octopuses and other cephalopods possess behaviours that do not readily match their standard textbook-described asocial nature.
+Some cephalopods are highly social creatures.
 When isolated from their own kind, some species have been observed shoaling with fish.

 Cephalopods are able to communicate visually using a diverse range of signals.
 To produce these signals, cephalopods can use four types of communication elements: chromatic (skin coloration), skin texture (e.g. rough or smooth), posture, and locomotion.
 Some cephalopods are capable of rapid changes in skin colour and pattern using chromatophores, iridophores, and leucophores.
 This ability almost certainly evolved for camouflage.
 However, some squid and cuttlefish use flashing colors and patterns to communicate with each other in various courtship rituals.
 Caribbean reef squid can even discriminate between recipients, sending one message using color patterns to a squid on their right, while they send another message to a squid on their left.
 Tests show that octopuses become more sociable when exposed to the psychoactive drug MDMA.

 The Humboldt squid shows high amounts of cooperation and communication in its hunting techniques.
 This was one of the first observations of cooperative hunting in invertebrates.

-It is believed that squids are slightly less intelligent than octopuses and cuttlefish; however, various species of squid act more social than other octopuses and cuttlefish, leading some researchers to conclude that squids are on par with dogs in terms of intelligence.
+It is believed that squids are slightly less intelligent than octopuses and cuttlefish; however, various species of squid act more socially than other octopuses and cuttlefish, leading some researchers to conclude that squids are on par with dogs in terms of intelligence.